AN ORDINANCE APPROVING SPECIFIC USES FOR PROPERTY CONVEYED TO THE STATE OF COLORADO, DEPARTMENT OF TRANSPORTATION.

 9. Any ground disturbing activity necessary for preliminary engineering or design work performed by CDOT on any portion of the property referenced herein shall be the minimum reasonably necessary, and if construction is not scheduled to commence within one year, CDOT shall re-vegetate and landscape immediately after the completion of such activity.

-The City of Aspen acknowledges that implementation of this authorization will require abandonment of the policy described in the Entrance to Aspen Record of Decision, Project STA 082A-008, August 1998, which employs traffic congestion as a mass transit ridership incentive.
+The City of Aspen acknowledges that implementation of this authorization requires abandonment of the policy described in the Entrance to Aspen Record of Decision, Project STA 082A-008, August 1998, which employs traffic congestion as a mass transit ridership incentive.

 If any section, subsection, sentence, clause, phrase or portion of this ordinance is for any reason held invalid or unconstitutional in a court of competent jurisdiction, such portion shall be deemed a separate, distinct and independent provision and shall not affect the validity of the remaining portions thereof.

 INTRODUCED, READ, AND ORDERED PUBLISHED as provided by law by the City Council of the City of Aspen on the ___day of _____, 2007.